-July 2020 was the 30th anniversary of ADA.
+July 2020 was the 30th anniversary of the 2021 ADA Guidelines.
 Without the law, the situation today in a time of the pandemic would be much worse.

 The latest news related to ADA is that an employee with a disability who gets fired before providing a return-to-work date can go to trial on their ADA claims.

-Another highlight regarding this is a Middlebury based soap company Vermont has been awarded as Spirit of the ADA Award.
+Another highlight in ADA Guidelines 2021 regarding this is, a Middlebury-based soap company in Vermont has been awarded as Spirit of the ADA Award.

 ADA and in extension the 2021 ADA Guidelines compliance is necessary as this prohibits being bias based on disability.
 The government ensures that the disabled have access to a conventional American life, including all digital content.